-Actually, the Dark ‘n Stormy got its name because of the combination of the dark (as in “dark rum”) layered on top of the stormy (the spicy “ginger beer”).
-People loved this combination because it was very similar to the Moscow Mule, with its refreshing, gingery-rum flavors.
+Actually, the Dark 'n Stormy got its name because of the combination of the dark (as in “dark rum”) layered on top of the stormy (the spicy “ginger beer”).
+People love this combination because it is very similar to the Moscow Mule, with its refreshing, gingery-rum flavors.

-Maybe you've been celebrating a lot lately want to take a break from alcohol, but still want to enjoy a nicely crafted drink: Hence, the non-alcoholic Dark ‘n Stormy.
-And while most recipes keep it simple with just ginger beer & rum, I thought I’d add some rich simple syrup (a simple syrup with a 2:1 sugar-to-water ratio) and lime juice to the mix to spruce it up a bit.
-So try it out, and I hope you enjoy it...cheers!
+Maybe you've been celebrating a lot lately and want to take a break from alcohol, but still want to enjoy a nicely crafted drink.
+Hence, the nonalcoholic Dark 'n Stormy.
+And while most versions keep it simple with just ginger beer and rum, this recipe adds some rich simple syrup (a simple syrup with a 2:1 sugar-to-water ratio) and lime juice to spruce it up a bit.
+Try it out and enjoy...cheers!

 For the rich simple syrup